vPeteWalker/midway/db/mssqldeploy/mssqldeploy.rst

 .. figure:: images/0.png

-Whereas with Nutanix cluster and Era, provisioning and protecting a database should take you no longer than it took to read this intro.
+BLURB DETAILING WHY ERA IS BETTER, METRICS, ETC.

 For details on deploying Microsoft SQL Server on Nutanix best practices, please refer to `Microsoft SQL Server - Nutanix Best Practices <https://nutanixinc.sharepoint.com/sites/solutions/Solutions%20and%20GSO%20Document%20Library/BP-2015-Microsoft-SQL-Server.pdf>`_

 This workshop includes detailed instructions to:
    - Deploy a new VM from Windows 2016 or 2019 golden image (created in :ref:`_windows_scratch`)
-   - Deploy SQL Server 2016
+   - Deploy and configure SQL Server 2016
-   - Deploy Era 2.0
+   - Deploy and configure Era 2.0
-   -
+   - Clone SQL Server database - using both UI and API
+   - Create and configure a highly-available database environment

 The goal is provide a completely transparent process to install SQL to meet the requirements for Era, avoiding use of any pre-built images, scripts, or anything that could be considered "black box".
 This is especially important for POCs being performed in highly-secure environments, where pre-built images or scripts may be forbidden.
 Everything used here is either publicly available (ex.
 Microsoft ISO images) and/or in plain text that can be easily reviewed (ex.
 SQL query file).